UniOfLeicester/git-novice/_episodes/10-branching.md

 ---

 For this next step, you will work on your own, but please bear in mind that what is learnt can equally be applied to another user's repository e.g. via GitHub.

-The goal of this lesson is to create a new branch for a new feature, and then use GitHub's interface to merge the changes from that branch into the master.
+The goal of this lesson is to create a new branch for a new feature, and then use GitHub's interface to merge the changes from that branch into the main.

 Conceptually, what we're going to do is this:

 ![Diagram of Branch and Merge](../fig/Branching.png)

 When it comes to the merge step, we will use GitHub to open a Pull Request.
-This says "I've made a branch, now please pull the branch into master (via a merge)".
+This says "I've made a branch, now please pull the branch into main (via a merge)".
 Using a Pull Request allows us (and the owner/other users of the repository) to see the changes that the branch contains.
 These can be reviewed and altered until satisfactory.
 Finally, the merge can be completed via the GitHub interface.